 You always need help when you’re looking forward to investing in a new business prospect.
-But how much tax relief one must expect on all those loans for small business?
+But how much tax relief one must expect on all those loans for small businesses?
 Christmas is one of the most trending topics these days, and people are grabbing every opportunity to invest in a long-term plan.
-But what about the interests of these loans?
-Do you have to pay taxes and VAT on all these loans for small business too?
+But what about the interest on these loans?
+Do you have to pay taxes and VAT on all these loans for small businesses too?

 It is also worth noting that a business cannot claim a deduction for notional interest that might have been obtained if money had been invested rather than spent on (for example) repairs.

 Double counting is not permitted, so if interest receives relief under the qualifying loan rules, it cannot also be deducted against profits so as to give double tax relief.

 Restrictions under the Cash Basis

 Tax relief on loan interest is restricted where the ‘cash basis’ is used by a business to calculate taxable profits.
 Broadly, businesses using the cash basis are taxed on the basis of the cash that passes through their books, rather than being asked to undertake complex and time-consuming accruals calculations.